Sun, the Wind / Tree

 Qian develops when a (solid) yang line is added (red arrow; yang symbolizes energy, activity).
 Sun represents a powerful forward thrusting from within ourselves: self-assured, unstoppable, unrelenting, following an invisible, very own, perfect path.
 This growth reaches its peak in Qian: our clear and coherent self, our true nature.

-Examples for hexagrams where Sun develops into Qian → here.
+Examples of hexagrams where Sun develops into Qian → here.

 References